 As we entered 2016, I wrapped up my term as the President of the Sanibel Captiva Association of Realtors.
 It was one of the busiest years the islands have had in sales since the economic downturn in 2008.
 After completing my year term as President of the Realtor Association, I was humbled to be named Realtor of the Year by my fellow Honor Society Realtors here on Sanibel and Captiva.
 I was also awarded the Sanibel Captiva Community Service Award the a fifth year - something I am most proud of earning.
 2016 also saw the beginning of my tenure as President of the Sanibel Captiva Kiwanis Club.
 Our relationship with film maker David Carter continues as we finish up the production of our 3rd documentary "Sanibel Before the Causeway".
 Pfeifer Realty Group was also selected to film three episodes of the International Television Series: "What's for Sale with a View" to be aired on the DIY network April of 2016.
-2o15 was also the year my daughter Darby started her first year of college at Elon University.
+2015 was also the year my daughter Darby started her first year of college at Elon University.

 April 2018 marks the 10 Year Anniversary of our Brokerage: Pfeifer Realty Group!

-This year we wrapped up our 5 years of Collaboration with 7 Time Emmy Award Winner David Carter creating 5 Sanibel Historical Documentaries that will last for future generations to enjoy.
+2018 marked the end of our Documentary Series and our 5 years of Collaboration with 7 Time Emmy Award Winner David Carter creating 5 Sanibel Historical Documentaries that will last for future generations to enjoy.
 Learn More About the Pfeifer Documentary Series.
 Our films led us in a different direction as we found that the Sanibel Public Library had many historical photos and records that could not be viewed by the public.
 In partnership with David E. Carter we created the Pfeifer Vintage Photo Collection to scan and preserve Sanibel and Captiva photos.
 The public is encouraged to drop off their photos to the Library where they will be scanned and returned to the owners.

 I have lived and worked on Sanibel for 17 years now and each time we come over the causeway we take a moment to appreciate how blessed we are to be here and what a special place we call home.
 Our daughter Darby was only 4 years old when we moved and son John was only 2 and now my wife Mary Ellen and I are "Empty Nesters".
 Darby has grown up enjoying bonfires on the beach, boating with friends to North Captiva for the day, and watching dolphins play on her drives to and from school.
 As she nears her Senior year at ELON University she has enjoyed sharing her home town of Sanibel with many college friends during Spring Break.
 John, who for years asked Why did we have to move from Baltimore?, has fully embraced the island lifestyle.
 Obtaining his boaters license well before he was interested in driving a car, he takes off at dawn and returns at dusk with incredible fish stories and sometimes pictures to back the claims.
 We were worried that John loved Sanibel so much that he would not venture far from home to go to College.
 We were wrong.
 John is studying Mechanical Engineering at Clemson University: GO TIGERS!
 So our biggest problem is that both of their Spring Breaks occur on the same week.
 Not sure how many more College Students will fit in our house or pool!